 Walking around Kampong Ayer (water village) on the Brunei River is a delightful experience which I would suggest to anyone.

-To watch the local villagers setting the fishing net before the high tide is another charming encounter.
+Watching the local villagers to set the fishing net before the high tide is another charming encounter.

 Cruising around the meandering wooden stilt footpaths through the water village relaxes me a lot.